guther/golang-app-for-fun/README.md

 With good practices, I did not use verb names in the routes and used the HTTP codes as desired.
 I did not have to deal with the PUT and DELETE methods, as the application only has GET and POST, as stated.

 # Golang
-I had never used Golang in my life!
-Can you believe it?
-And I'm not afraid to say that, it's super serious!
-But, as we all know that anyone who knows programming paradigms well learns fast (and I was an Algorithm subject monitor in college), that's exactly what happened.
-I confess that I loved the operation of the panic, defer and recover function and added to the use of the middleware gin.Recovery () was very good.
 I used the Gin framework in this application.
-I learned a lot in those 5 days, since I received this test on Tuesday.

-# Private repository on GitHub
-Here is another tip for evaluating my competitors, because with the private repository the level of difficulty increases due to the need to exchange information between the containers and the host.
-There is SSL complication, key problem with .ssh/id_rsa, ssh-agent, ssh-add, etc. It's just not worth removing the repository privately or exposing credentials for everyone to see.
-(Personal tokens ?!
-No!)

-# Several commits during the development
-I think I committed a lot for 5 days, huh?
-The commits are there, all with messages and each with its own feature.

 # Unit Tests
 This one was one of the best parts!
 Golang helps a lot to create unit tests with the command ``` go test ```.